Entrance requirements: graduate studies

 Undergraduate Major (Leveling-in)

-Applicants for graduate studies in audiology and speech-language pathology must have completed an undergraduate major in communication science.
-Individuals with a degree in another field can complete the following sequence of "leveling-in" courses in order to fulfill undergraduate requirements.
+The department requires that applicants for graduate studies in audiology and speech-language pathology have an undergraduate major in communication sciences and disorders.
+For individuals with a degree in another field, the department requires that applicants complete the sequence of "leveling-in" courses listed below; these courses consider normal communicaton processes as well as foundations of prevention, assessment, and treatment of communicative disorders.
 Once completed, individuals may apply for graduate studies.

 - (3 hrs) SHS 201 [Introduction to Phonetics]